 The SHRM Competency-Based Education for Chapters series was created to help HR professionals develop effective strategies for applying competencies in their day-to-day HR functions.
 These workshops focus on viewing HR competencies in action as delivered by HR experts.
 Each workshop is tailor-made to present at Chapter or State Council events and aligns with at least one behavioral competency, allowing for practical application of the knowledge gained throughout the workshop.
 These workshops are free to SHRM affiliated Chapters and State Councils and each workshop is easily downloadable and comes equipped with all the resources necessary to facilitate the interactive workshop.
-Watch for the third in the series in late 2018.

 This workshop is designed to give HR practitioners a basic understanding of HR analytics.
 During this workshop, participants will learn the basic concept of HR analytics, its importance to HR and business, what HR analytics is designed to address and how to establish an analytics function within an HR department.
 The goal for this workshop is to help reduce HR practitioner apprehension of analytics and set the foundation for broader and more effective use of analytics across the HR field.